beingfluid/IntegrateNow/Chapter6_WorkingWithXMLs.md

 # Working With XMLs

 &nbsp;&nbsp;&nbsp;&nbsp;So far, we have worked with easier JSON responses, but often we need to work with other types e.g. XML, YAML or CSV.
 Understanding how to work with XMLs is extermely important not only when you work with web services like RSS or SOAP, but also REST when you receive back the responses in XML format.
 In this chapter, we will try to learn some of the important concepts regarding XML that will help us to work with XML when we interact with them.
-Though it is going to be a lengthy journey, we will try to limit ourselves to only concepts essential to work with ServiceNow web services and it is extremely important that we understand them very well.
+Here, we will try to limit ourselves to only concepts essential to work with ServiceNow web services and it is extremely important that we understand them very well.
+If you want to learn more about these concepts, the best place is [XML Tutorial](https://www.w3schools.com/xml/default.asp) on w3schools.com.

 ![xml](./images/xml-conversion.png)